AlfredJKwack/big-cookbook/README.md

 To Do:
 =============
-* Styling of right hand menu
-* Styling of left menu buttons for contrast and look
 * Styling of the 'older posts' button on the left menu pane.
 Also look into default # loading loop and what the user settings could affect.
 * Change mousepointer on right hand pane when left menu is open (and trap clicks to close menu.
 Hover over logo to see it now.
-* Separate out the logo into its own CSS file
-* Unify the color scheme with something like LESS
 * Check final location of stylesheet(s) will be in line with what users need to be able to override easily
 * Prepare build scripts to uglify it all
 * Create configuration screens for wordpress (check major templates for ideas)